 Taken at face value, this printing would reinforce that Stevens and Mannion worked together.

 " loose " picture silk attached to stiff backing paper as if it were a bookmark.

-totally loose version which is probably that of Mannion
+totally loose version with the extended buildings on the left, is probably that of Mannion